 My experience includes:

-• Manager and advisor for land acquisition, planning, development and disposition. • Key roles on nearly 100 development projects totaling over 60,000 acres and 50,000 lots. • Development permitting of infill, coastal, and environmentally sensitive properties. • Advise non-profit open space managers. • Feasibility analysis of properties in San Diego and across the western United States. • Manage infrastructure component of international projects (Canada, China, Papua New Guinea). • Serving clients from small builders and entrepreneurs to Fortune 500 companies.
+• Manager and advisor for land acquisition, planning, development and disposition. • Key roles on nearly 100 development projects totaling over 60,000 acres and 50,000 lots. • Development permitting of infill, coastal, and environmentally sensitive properties. • Advise non-profit open space managers. • Feasibility analysis of properties in San Diego and across the western United States. • Formation of maintenance assessment districts. • Manage infrastructure component of international projects (Canada, China, Papua New Guinea). • Serving clients from small builders and entrepreneurs to Fortune 500 companies.

 How do we empower neighborhoods and individuals?
 My approach is to strive for quality [re]development;